nwoltman/node-mysql-plus/README.md

 ### poolPlus.sync(cb) ⇒ <code>void</code>
 Syncs the defined tables to the database by creating new tables and dropping or migrating existing tables (depending on the migration setting).
-If an error occurs while syncing the tables, all changes are rolled back so the database will be in the same state as it was before the attempted sync.

 Generally, this should only be called once when starting up a server.

+__Warning:__ If an error occurs while syncing, the database will be in an unknown state.
+Always keep a backup of your database so you can restore it to the latest working state.

 | Param | Type | Description |